pretix/pretix-docs/docs/topics/scan.md

 pretixSCAN will scan any QR code or barcode it can detect via the device's camera or scanner.
 Simply point the device at the code you want to scan.
+The app will then check the code against the selected check-in list on the server.
 There are three possible results:

  1. If the ticket is valid, has not been checked in yet, and allows entry under the current conditions, pretixSCAN displays a green box titled "Valid ticket".